No longer considered rare

 Diet and Nutrition

 Diet modifications and nutrition are important elements of treating pediatric Crohn’s disease.
 Although no specific diet has been proven to be most effective, there are foods that doctors may recommend avoiding because they are difficult to digest and could result in an obstruction in a narrowed segment of bowel.
-These foods include popcorn, uncooked vegetables, and nuts.
-Additionally, some food, such as milk, certain spices or spicy foods, may worsen symptoms for particular individuals.
+These foods include popcorn, uncooked vegetables and nuts.
+Additionally, some food, such as milk, certain spices, or spicy foods, may worsen symptoms for particular individuals.

 The inflammation of the gastrointestinal tract that characterizes pediatric Crohn’s disease may make it difficult for the body to absorb nutrients.
 Affected children may then be unable to gain weight or grow properly.
 Sometimes, exclusive enteral nutrition (EEN) may be recommended.
-This involves consuming all calories from a special formula instead of regular diet.
+This involves consuming all calories from a special formula instead of a regular diet.
 Often, this requires introducing the formula directly to the stomach through a nasogastric tube.
 A nasogastric tube is a thin tube that is inserted into the nostrils and runs down the throat to the stomach.
 The amount of time children will need exclusive enteral nutrition varies depending upon their specific symptoms and disease severity.
 While this can be helpful for improving nutritional status, EEN can also lead to remission of active disease.

 Surgery may be necessary in children in whom previous medical therapies such as medications and diet and nutrition have failed.
-Surgery usually involves removing the diseased tissue, but the disease often recurs in nearby tissue; as many as 50% of children who undergo surgery require a second surgery at some point during their lives.
+Surgery usually involves removing the diseased tissue, but the disease often recurs in nearby tissue and as many as 50% of children who undergo surgery require a second surgery at some point during their lives.
 In some children, severe disease that is resistant to therapy may require a larger portion of intestines to be removed.
 This can result in short bowel syndrome.
 Short bowel syndrome is a complex disease that occurs due to the physical loss or the loss of function of a portion of the small and/or large intestine.
 NORD has a separate report on short bowel syndrome.

 Surgery may also be indicated for severe narrowing or obstruction of the intestines, bleeding that can’t be stopped by other means (intractable hemorrhaging), intestinal fistulae, and perforation, which is when a hole forms in the intestinal wall.
 Surgery may also be used to drain an abscess.